-Respite foster carers are approved foster carers who choose to offer placements on a very time-limited basis only.
+These foster carers are approved foster carers who choose to offer placements on a very short term basis only.
 This may be through choice, or because of limitations in their availability.
 Most respite carers have full or part-time jobs.

 Respite carers offer placements to parents or carers of children living in the community where their assessed needs indicate a benefit from short breaks away from the family.
-This may be to relieve family stress, or to do some direct work with the child/young person, where this is part of an agreed plan.
+This may be to relieve family pressure, or to do some direct work with the child/young person, where this is part of an agreed plan.

-These are foster placements where children stay for short periods of time when their foster carer cannot look after them.
+These are foster placements where children stay for short periods of time away from their main carer so everyone enjoys the break.